Meistriliiga

-As in most countries with low temperatures in winter time, the season starts in March and ends in November.
+As in most countries with low temperatures in winter, the season starts in March and ends in November.
 Meistriliiga consists of ten clubs, all teams play each other four times.

-After each season the bottom team is relegated and the second last team plays a two-legged play-off for a place in the Meistriliiga.
+After each season, the bottom team is relegated to the Esiliiga, the Estonian second division league.
+The second last team plays a two-legged play-off with the second team in the Esiliiga for a place in the Meistriliiga.